talkable/talkable-docs/README.md

 If it's your first time deploying to staging, run `rake setup` to setup git remote.

-After that, you'll be able to deploy with `rake deploy:staging`.
+Merge your changes into "void" branch and deploy with `rake deploy:staging`.

 ---